-Any student who has a disability-related need to tape record this class must first speak with the Access Services office and to me, the instructor.
-Because of laws within the State of Pennsylvania, class members need to be aware that this class may be recorded.
-More information can be obtained at the Access Services website.
+Any student who has a disability-related need to record this class must first be found eligible to do so by Access Services and must share this eligibility with me, the instructor.
+Class members need to be aware that this class may be recorded.